-- Only use parts designed for your hearing instruments. - The cleaning tools should only be used for cleaning the earmold when it is detached from the hearing instrument and not on the ear. - The tube should never be used without the earmold attached. - Do not use hearing instruments in ears with excessive ear wax accumulation or infection. - Proper preventive care and maintenance will go a long way toward ensuring reliability and safe performance. - Clean your sound tube on a regular basis. - Do not share your hearing aids or any of the parts with other people. - Ensure your hands are clean when handling the hearing instrument and its parts.
+- Only use parts designed for the hearing instruments. - The cleaning tools should only be used for cleaning the tubing when it is detached from the hearing instrument and not on the ear. - The tube should never be used without the earmould attached. - Proper preventive care and maintenance will go a long way toward ensuring reliability and safe performance.
+Clean the sound tube on a regulary basis. - Do not share the hearing instruments or any of the parts with other people. - Ensure your hands are clean when handling the hearing instrument and its parts.